mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 ---

 A clear, concise job description shows candidates that you're an organized professional who puts thought into what they want.
-It also helps applicants filter themselves from the applicant pool if they're not interested in the writing you want.
-Lastly, it aids in candidate screening.
-If you write a thorough job description and they ask you questions that make it obvious they haven't read it, that's a good way to filter out bad candidates.
+It also helps applicants filter themselves from the applicant pool if they're not interested in the work you're offering.
+Lastly, it aids you in screening out poor candidates.
+If an applicant asks you questions that you answered clearly in your job descripion, that's a significant red flag.

-## What to cover
+## Elements of a good job description

 Here are the important things to cover in the job description: